Daniel Forbes: How media attention shapes investment

 “ Sometimes attention can really do wonders. ”

-The study focused on private equity firms, but Forbes says there may also be lessons for other types of companies seeking funding, such as an entrepreneur seeking startup cash.
+The study, published in the Academy of Management Journal, focused on private equity firms, but Forbes says there may also be lessons for other types of companies seeking funding, such as an entrepreneur seeking startup cash.

 He adds that it provides takeaways for both sides of an investment transaction.